Redshift-binned constraints on the Hubble constant under $\Lambda$CDM, CPL, and Pad\'e cosmography: Robustness Tests of Binned

 Overall, despite the differences in bin boundaries and redshift sampling, the inferred $H_0(z)$ trends remain qualitatively similar across all schemes.
 This indicates that the apparent evolution of the Hubble constant with redshift is not an artifact of a specific binning choice, but a stable, data-driven feature.

-\subsection{Single-Probe Binned Fits}
+\subsection{Single-probe binned fits}

 In the baseline scheme introduced in Sec.~\ref{sec:results}, each bin is constrained by a joint likelihood that combines at least two distinct observational probes.
-As a consequence, the apparent behaviour of $H_0(z)$ in that scheme may not correspond to a feature preferred by any single probe in isolation; it could instead arise as a coupled, multi-probe effect driven by the interplay between probes and their parameter degeneracies.
-To assess this possibility, we repeat the binned inference for each probe separately: we keep the same redshift binning (A0) and the same flat $\Lambda$CDM model (for the reasons discussed in Sec.~\ref{sec:alt_binning}), but now fit only one probe at a time (SNe-only, CC-only, and BAO-only).
+As a consequence, the apparent behavior of $H_0(z)$ in that scheme may not correspond to a feature preferred by any single probe in isolation; it could instead arise as a coupled, multiprobe effect driven by the interplay between probes and their parameter degeneracies.
+To assess this possibility, we repeat the binned inference for each probe separately: we keep the same redshift binning (A0) and the same flat $\Lambda$CDM model (for the reasons discussed in Sec.~\ref{sec:alt_binning}), but now fit only one probe at a time (SNe only, CC only, and BAO only).

 Our aim is to test whether the $H_0(z)$ variation seen in the baseline scheme persists within any single probe when analyzed in isolation.
-If a similar oscillatory pattern is recovered independently from the individual probes, this would indicate that the apparent behaviour of $H_0(z)$ is a robust feature supported internally by the data.
+If a similar oscillatory pattern is recovered independently from the individual probes, this would indicate that the apparent behavior of $H_0(z)$ is a robust feature supported internally by the data.

-\paragraph{Pantheon+ (SNe-only).} In this work we do not apply any external distance-ladder calibration to fix the absolute magnitude $M$ of Type~Ia supernovae.
+\paragraph{Pantheon+ (SNe only).} In this work we do not apply any external distance-ladder calibration to fix the absolute magnitude $M$ of Type~Ia supernovae.
 As a consequence, Pantheon+ alone cannot determine $H_0$ directly; instead it constrains only the degeneracy between $H_0$ and $M$.
 This can be seen by rewriting the theoretical model for the supernova apparent magnitude.

 In the baseline scheme, the predicted apparent magnitude of a supernova at redshift $z$ can be written as

 where $E(z) \equiv H(z)/H_0$ is the dimensionless Hubble rate.
 Factoring $H_0$ out of the luminosity-distance factor gives